skylarsch/skylarsch.github.io/_posts/2014-03-24-the-documentation-stage.md

 For me, I've reached a point in my career where I'm into the documentation stage.
 I've got enough expertise to have a good idea what I'm looking for.
 And just enough cleverness to work out what needs to be done by reading that documentation.

 There will always be a place for Google and sites like Stack Overflow in my workflow.
-Programing is to big of a subject ever scratch the surface of.
+Programing is too big of a subject to ever scratch the surface of.
 But the internet is becoming my second option when I run into a problem.

 [1]: http://kapeli.com/dash